How NOT to Use Credit Cards: Couples Edition

 Credit card search engines do profit when a credit card is selected using their site.
 Here is an example disclosure:

-Please note that Modern Husbands made the strategic decision, not to partner or affiliate market for financial institutions.
+Please note that Modern Husbands made the strategic decision not to partner or affiliate-market with credit card companies.
 The advice we provide will remain unbiased and focus on supporting the educational efforts of the Modern Husband community.

 We do not intend to steer you away from using these services.
 I use them myself, and we want to ensure you understand how they generate revenue.
 Here are four widely used credit card search engines.